 Of those, then, who have inquired as to the existence of God some say that God exists, some that he does not exist, some that he has existence “no more” than non-existence.
-That he exists is the view of most of the Dogmatists and the general preconception of ordinary folk; that he does not exist is the view of those who are designated “atheists,” such as Euhemerus—A hoary braggart, penning wicked books—and Diagoras of Melos, and Prodicus of Ceos, and Theodorus, and a host of others.~ Sextus Empiricus, Against the Mathematicians IX.
-50-51
+That he exists is the view of most of the Dogmatists and the general preconception of ordinary folk; that he does not exist is the view of those who are designated “atheists,” such as Euhemerus—A hoary braggart, penning wicked books—and Diagoras of Melos, and Prodicus of Ceos, and Theodorus, and a host of others.

 Many people are under the mistaken impression that expressions of disbelief are a relatively modern occurrence that started with the Enlightenment.
-Surviving examples of atheist thought in ancient history are few, but there are a handful that have come down to us across the millennia.
+Surviving examples of atheist thought from antiquity are few, but there are a handful of ancient freethinkers who have come down to us across the millennia.
 One reason for the scarcity of evidence is because, obviously, atheists built no temples or statues to their disbelief.
-Another is because there was no accepted canon of atheist literature that was passed down from generation to generation, as with the religious writings of many cultures that were considered sacred.
+Another is because there was no accepted canon of atheist literature that was passed down from generation to generation, as with the religious writings of many cultures that were considered sacred and subsequently preserved.
 Further, a number of ancient writings have been lost, and in many of the cases to be presented here, we have only fragments or what has been preserved in the writings of others by doxographers, such as Plato, who recorded the supposed sayings of Socrates and others.

 To those who would claim there were no atheists in antiquity, why should they be mentioned in the Bible if they could not have existed so long ago?
 ‘The fool hath said in his heart, There is no God.
 They are corrupt, they have done abominable works, there is none that doeth good.’
-Surely, the author of this verse would not have written it unless there was a large enough segment of the population expressing views of non-belief at the time to warrant its composition.
+This verse in all likelihood was not directed towards actual non-believers at the time when the Psalms were compiled (~400s BCE), but as will be shown throughout this work, it was often an insult directed at people with different opinions.
 Also, note the ad hominem attack and the deliberate insinuation that atheists are immoral people.
-This unfair character assassination still plagues the minds of theists today, and this passage is definitive proof as to where such prejudices arose, and which continues to taint the perspectives of those who believe such nonsense.
+This unfair characterization of atheists continues to plague the minds of theists today, and this passage is definitive proof as to where such prejudices arose, and which continues to taint the perspectives of those who believe such blatant misrepresentations.

 While this book mostly covers the European philosophers who shaped the development of secularism, some relevant examples from non-European cultures will be presented, as elements of other philosophies came to influence the Greeks and the later Enlightenment ideals.
-Some studies of philosophical history have often taken a narrow view and only looked at a single perspective, missing the bigger picture, a deficiency which this survey attempts to correct.
-As will be documented below, Buddhist, Hindu, and Islamic thinkers played a major role in influencing some of their European counterparts; and vice versa.
+Some studies take a narrow view and only look at a single perspective, missing the bigger picture, a deficiency which this survey attempts to correct.
+As will be documented below, Buddhist, Hindu, and Islamic thinkers played a role in influencing some of their European counterparts; and vice versa.